 So, how do those children overcome grief?
 How can their parents help them heal?
-Children’s bereavement camps through Chapters Health may provide the answer.
-Three affiliates host bereavement camps every year, although recent challenges with the COVID-19 pandemic have forced them to alter, postpone and in some cases cancel traditional in-person camps.
+Children’s bereavement camps through the Florida affiliates of Chapters Health may provide the answer.
 For LifePath Hospice in Hillsborough County, it’s Camp Circle of Love.
 For Good Shepherd Hospice in Polk, Highlands and Hardee counties, it’s Camp Brave Heart.
 For HPH Hospice in Hernando, Pasco and Citrus counties, Camp Reach Out.
-For more information on the current plans for each camp, please visit this website and call the numbers corresponding to your preferred camp.

 All the camps are similar in the ways they help children overcome their grief, but each experience is unique and powerful in its own way.
 A bereavement specialist and a former camper explain how that experience can help children in five ways.